 I can’t even write this with a straight face.

-So, without further delay, here is my take on ranking the Druid subclasses in D&D 5e!
+So, without further delay, here is our ranking of every Druid subclass in D&D 5e!

 Coming in at spot number 7, we have the Circle of Spores Druid.